Agricultural and Technical College of North Carolina Historic District: Noble Hall

-Morrison Hall
+Speight Hall (formerly Morrison Hall)

 Built in 1924, and designed by North Carolina architect Charles C. Hartmann, Morrison Hall was named for Cameron A. Morrison, former Governor of North Carolina.
 Placed along university circle, and located south of Noble Hall, and adjacent to the Dudley Building; Morrison Hall was constructed to be nearly identical to that of Noble hall, with the exception of its rusticated stone that surrounds the building's main entrance, as opposed to the brick used on Noble.
 Another distinctive feature of the building is the carved and incised stone name panel above the non-functional balcony that extends to surround the center third story windows, in addition to retaining its original double-leaf main entrance door.

-Today, Morrison Hall still serves its original purpose as a residence hall, housing 109 students.
+In September 2020, the A&T Board of Trustees stripped the names of both Morrison Hall and another campus building after it was discovered that the namesakes, Cameron Morrison and R. Gregg Cherry, were aligned with white supremacy before and during their governorship of North Carolina.
+In 2022, the building was renamed Speight Hall in honor of 1953 Alumna, Dr. Velma R. Speight, who served as the first alumna trustee and trustee chair, former director of Alumni Affairs, and was named A&T Administrator of the Year.
+Today, Speight Hall still serves its original purpose as a residence hall, housing 109 students.

 Murphy Hall

 Built in 1924, Murphy Hall originally served as the university's first cafeteria.
 Today, the building houses the university's office of student affairs.
 The symmetrical building features a projecting, pedimented three-bay entrance pavilion with rusticated brick and a full- height arched rusticated brick door surround.
 The pavilion is also ornamented with four full-height brick pilasters with stone capitals and bases, stone panels carved with an urn and garland motif, a full entablature with bullseyes and inscribed building name, and a multi-pane ocular window in the pediment.
-The 22,002 square foot, single story building underwent remodeling in 1977.
+The 22,002-square-foot, single-story building underwent remodeling in 1977.
 The original arched wooden sash windows were removed then and replaced with twenty-pane windows with aluminum muntins; in addition, ribbed metal awnings were installed at the main and side entrances.
 The interior was also remodeled and the original high-ceilinged dining area was divided into two floors; an open string staircase with metal railings and a passenger elevator were installed to give access to the mezzanine-level offices.